-This checklist is based on the Accessible Electronic Documents Community of Practice (AED COP) of the Federal CIO Council developed guidance for Federal agencies to evaluate digital content for conformance to the Revised 508 Standards.
+This checklist is based on guidance for Federal agencies developed by the Accessible Electronic Documents Community of Practice (AED COP) of the Federal CIO Council.

 Accessible PDFs include the following characteristics:

 Navigational aids.
 Bookmarks, headings, and a table of contents assist all users in navigating the document Bookmarks are especially useful and can be created from document headings.
 These features can be accessed using the keyboard without relying on the mouse, and allow for multiple way for users to navigation content.

 Document Structure Tags and Proper Reading Order.
 To read a document’s text and present it in a way that makes sense to the user, a screen reader or other text-to-speech tool requires that the document be structured.
 Document structure tags in a PDF define the reading order and identify headings, paragraphs, sections, tables and other page elements.
 The tags structure also allows for documents to be resized and reflowed for viewing at larger sizes and on mobile devices.

 Headings are tagged with a heading tag.
 Heading tags match document headings and follow the visual outline.
 The tags follow the visual/logical order of the document

 Alternative Text Descriptions for Non-Text Elements.
 Images and figures cannot be understood by the user of a screen reader unless there is alternative text associated with that image.
 Alternative text for images can aid many users, including those with learning disabilities.
 When screen reads encounter alternate text, they can interpret the element and read its alternate text description aloud.